 Classics Honor Society

-St. Olaf College has an active chapter (Delta Chi) of Eta Sigma Phi, the national Classics honor society.
-Students enrolled in the fourth semester of Greek or Latin are eligible to be elected.
-Delta Chi has twice hosted the the Eta Sigma Phi national convention (1985 and 2005) and will do so again on March 22-24, 2019.
+St. Olaf College has an active chapter (Delta Chi) of Eta Sigma Phi, the collegiate honorary society for Classical Studies.
+Students enrolled in the fourth semester of Greek or Latin are eligible for membership.
+Delta Chi has hosted the Eta Sigma Phi national convention three times (1985, 2005, and 2019).

 Beyond the Classroom